danielmichaels/http-tracer/README.md

 ## Release History

+**v 19.7.1**

+- Update to `Click 7.0`
+- Provide IP Address for each hop.
+- Headers are coloured for easier reading.
+- Users no longer need to enter `http://` or `https://` protocol.

 **v 19.2.1**

-- Pin click 6.7 due to breaking changes within its new API
+- Pin `Click 6.7` due to breaking changes within its new API

 **v 18.9.1**